Chinese famine of 1906–1907: Relief work

-It is the first time in Qing dynasty history when the government formally acknowledged and collaborated with private organizations in disaster relief work ("官义合办"), which attracted a lot of academic interest.
-The relief campaign is coordinated by Sheng Xuanhuai and Lü Haihuan, two statesmen of Jiangsu origin.
+It was the first time in Qing dynasty history when the government formally acknowledged and collaborated with private organizations in disaster relief work ("官义合办"), which attracted a lot of academic interest.
+The relief campaign was coordinated by Sheng Xuanhuai and Lü Haihuan, two statesmen of Jiangsu origin.
 The lack of Anhui elites in Shanghai, however, led to a huge funding disparity to the much more stricken northern Anhui.

 Most of the foreign relief fund came from American missionaries.
 The American Red Cross and the American newspaper Christian Herald furnished over two-thirds of foreign funds sent to China.
 The Central China Famine Relief Fund Committee was established to coordinate foreign efforts.

 On 26 June 1907, The Sydney Morning Herald reported that the crisis was at an end.